Guiedline for Oil transfer system on board cargo ships

 Oil discharge containment and procedures for emptying the oil containment.

 The oil discharge containment is a metal box welded to the deck under or around each fuel oil, bulk lubricating oil tank vent, overflow, and filling pipe in accordance with 33CFR155.320.
+Drop the oil into fuel oil tank using the by-pass valve or transfer into the fuel oil tank by other methods.

 Number of personnel on duty

-Each crewmember engaging in the oil transfer operation shall familiarize himself with the line diagram of the piping, valves, tanks and etc.
+More than two crew members (at least one engineer) shall be on duty to conduct the oil transfer operation.
+Each crewmember engaging in the oil transfer operation shall familiarize himself with the line diagram of the piping, valves, tanks, etc.

 Chief engineer

-Chief engineer shall inspect each equipment and confirm them normal condition and give adequate instructions to the person in charge.
+The chief engineer shall inspect each equipment and confirm their reasonable condition and give adequate instructions to the person in charge.
+The person in charge shall aid the chief engineer and operate valves and check ullage.

 Engine hands